Parsa-Rajabi/CPSC-319/docs/project-proposal.md

 - A simple web app to manage registrations, bookings, or events
 - An internal dashboard that unifies data from spreadsheets or other tools
-- An database application to replace spreadsheet-based workflows
+- A database application to replace spreadsheet-based workflows
 - A lightweight proof-of-concept for a larger idea you are considering

 If you are unsure, please still submit — we will help scope it.